MicrosoftDocs/WSL/WSL/reference.md

 * **--unregister \<Distro>**

-  Unregisters the distribution.
+  Un-register the distribution.

 * **--help**
   Display usage information.

 ## Additional Commands

 There are also historic commands to interact with the Windows Subsystem for Linux.
 Their functionality is encompassed within `wsl.exe`, but they are still available for use.

 ### `wslconfig.exe`